Adi-Turaga/ccm/README.md

   }
   ```
   # Contributing
   Contributing is welcome, as this library does need some work.
-Look at CONTRIBUTING.md for more
+If you see bugs or want to add a new feature, do the normal GitHub workflow thing (I'm not experienced with GitHub, sorry)

   # To Install
   * *For Linux/Unix users*: Execute the *linux_install.sh* file (first make it executable)